Salvini-Russia, something is not right. Free Provocation: "Read Putin's Man"

 Libero is also part of the media controversy, and today shoots a provocative headline on the front page: “007: Read a man from Putin”.
 Unless then specify that it is an invention and a provocation made on purpose to respond to the news that it believes created and spread to art to hit the League.

 Salvini, meanwhile, says Repubblica, will spend an August less in sight than usual.
-“This sudden electoral campaign in August forces the leader of the League to split between public and private, in a breathtaking race.
-The news is that the traditional celebration of Cervia, Papeete area, began with the aces of sport on stage, from Arrigo Sacchi to Beppe Marotta, but without the Captain “, which instead he is called to his girlfriend’s birthday party.
+“This sudden electoral campaign in August forces the Lega leader to split between public and private, in a breathtaking race.
+The news is that the traditional celebration of Cervia, in the Papeete area, began with the aces of sport on stage, Arrigo Sacchi to Beppe Marotta, but without the Captain “, which instead he is called to his girlfriend’s birthday party.

 #SalviniRussia #Free #Provocation #Read #Putins #Man